-King County Assessor John Wilson, elected in 2015, assumes office having earned the praise of people both inside and outside King County as one of the most innovative, forward thinking managers in local government.
+King County Assessor John Wilson was reelected in 2019 to his second term.
+He has earned the praise of people both inside and outside King County as one of the most innovative, forward-thinking leaders in local government.

 Wilson served as Chief Deputy Assessor for four years.
 His work gained a reputation for savvy development of mobile technology and public-facing solutions that enhance customer service while driving down costs.
 During his tenure, he rebuilt the department’s website, increasing traffic 10-fold to nearly 4 million page-views a month.

-Following on his work in the Department of Assessments, Wilson joined King County's Information Technology staff where he led a major countywide effort to build an "innovation culture" by encouraging employees and departments to think differently.
-He also played an important role in refining and improving deployment of a new Microsoft-based Unified Communications platform.
+Following on his work in the Department of Assessments, Wilson joined King County's Information Technology staff, where he led a countywide effort to build an "innovation culture" by encouraging employees and departments to think differently.
+He also played an essential role in refining and improving the deployment of a new Microsoft-based Unified Communications platform.

 Throughout his career, Wilson has created high-performance teams or projects in the public and private sectors.

 Wilson has also served as a key staff member for leading public officials.
-He worked as Communications Director for former Congressman Al Swift.
-He was selected to be the first Public Information Director for the Northwest Power Planning Council while former Washington Gov. Dan Evans was chair.
+He worked as Communications Director for the late former Congressman Al Swift.
+He was the first Public Information Director for the Northwest Power Planning Council, while former Washington Gov. Dan Evans was chair.
 And Wilson served both as Communications Director and Chief of Staff to former King County Executive Ron Sims.
-Working for Sims, Wilson helped drive regional efforts on freight mobility, expanding parks and open space, and building greater regional collaboration on transportation, the environment and other key local government services.
+Working for Sims, Wilson helped drive regional efforts on freight mobility, expanding parks and open space, and building greater regional collaboration on transportation, the environment, and other critical local government services.

 As a leading public affairs consultant in the Pacific Northwest, Wilson was retained by former Gov. Gary Locke to develop the nationally winning strategy to keep Boeing building the 787 Dreamliner at Everett.
-He helped the American Civil Liberties Union lay the foundation for reform of state marijuana laws.
-Because of his keen understanding of United States and Canadian trade, Wilson was chosen by the State of Washington and Whatcom County to identify trade and economic opportunities that could flow from the 2010 Winter Olympic Games in Vancouver, B.C.
-His grasp of trans-border issues led to Wilson also working for the federal Canadian government and the Province of Alberta on cross-border commerce.
+He helped the American Civil Liberties Union lay the foundation to reform state marijuana laws.
+Because of his keen understanding of United States and Canadian trade, Wilson was chosen by the State of Washington and Whatcom County to identify trade and economic opportunities related to the 2010 Winter Olympic Games in Vancouver, B.C.

-Wilson and his wife Rebecca raised two sons and two daughters.
-For relaxation, Wilson loves to read, cook on weekends, listen to jazz, hike in good weather, and to travel.
+Wilson has four grown children, two sons, and two daughters.
+For relaxation, Wilson loves to read, cook on weekends, listen to jazz, hike, and travel.